 In today's dynamic and competitive business environment, the pursuit of financial stability is a paramount goal for manufacturing companies.
 Achieving financial stability entails not only effective management of working capital but also understanding the intricate interplay of various internal and external factors.
 The role of competitor analysis, market orientation, and service quality in shaping working capital management and operational leverage has been a subject of interest in previous research.
 This introduction provides an overview of the general context, specific elucidations, underlying phenomena, relevant research, and the objectives of the forthcoming quantitative descriptive research.
 Manufacturing companies play a pivotal role in the economy, contributing significantly to employment, production, and economic growth.
 However, their operations are often influenced by multifaceted factors, both internal and external.
-Among these factors, effective management of working capital and operational leverage are critical for ensuring financial stability.
-Working capital, comprising current assets and liabilities, represents the liquidity necessary for day-to-day operations, while operational leverage reflects the degree to which fixed costs are incurred in operations.
+Among these factors, effective management of working capital, comprising current assets and liabilities, represents the liquidity necessary for day-to-day operations.
 Both elements are intertwined with broader organizational strategies and external market dynamics.